 Egypt has sought to tame a once-thriving currency black market with measures such as a cap on dollar-denominated bank deposits.

 The central bank gave permission in January to trade dollars up to 0.10 pounds above or below the official rate, with currency exchange bureaux allowed to trade at 0.15 pounds above or below the official rate.

-Allowing the pound to weaken in a controlled way could boost exports and attract further investment, but it also raises Egypt's already large bill for imported fuel and food staples.
+Allowing a controlled weakening of the pound could boost exports and attract further investment, but it would also raise Egypt's already large bill for imported fuel and food staples.